GenAI-Gurus/phronesis/frontend/README.md

 ## CI/CD & Troubleshooting

-- The frontend pipeline (GitHub Actions) now passes: it installs dependencies, lints, runs Vitest tests, and builds with Vite.
+- The frontend pipeline (GitHub Actions) now passes: it installs dependencies, lints, runs Vitest tests, builds with Vite, and runs Playwright E2E tests.
+- **Playwright HTML reports** are uploaded as CI artifacts after every run.
+Download the `playwright-report` artifact from the GitHub Actions UI to review E2E test results, screenshots, and logs (including AI/manual review outputs for [A+M]/[AI] tests).
 - **index.html** must be present and tracked by git, or the build will fail.
 - If you add new pages/components, ensure all files are committed or the build/test may fail in CI.
 - If you see a "Could not resolve entry module 'index.html'" error, check that `frontend/index.html` exists and is tracked.